cybersecurity-dev/cybersecurity-dev.github.io/README.md

 # Cybersecurity Information Sharing Platform

-**Sharing our expertise and knowledge acquired through the cybersecurity project**
+**Sharing our expertise and knowledge acquired through the cybersecurity projects**

 # Projects: